-Our team of lawyers in Switzerland can advise on the registration requirements available for this type of business, but prior to starting any business activity in this country it is necessary to know the main characteristics of the jewelry market.
+Our team of lawyers in Switzerland can advise on the registration requirements available for this type of business, but prior to starting any business activity in Switzerland it is necessary to know the main characteristics of the jewelry market.
 Regarding this matter, it is necessary to acknowledge the following:

 - • Swiss consumers prefer to purchase jewelry products from trusted companies;